EDMdesigner/EDMdesigner-API-Doc/source/index.md

     * autosave {Number} With this property you can set the frequency of the autosave (in millisecond).
 Please note that the autosave only save the project if there were changes after the last save, with this property you can only set how often should the autosave handler check if there are any kind of changes in the template.
 If you want to turn off the autosave functionality, then you have to set this property to zero (0).
 It is possible to manually trigger the saving mechanism with the [save project message](#save-project).
   * callback {Function} A function to be called if the request succeeds
   * onErrorCB {Function} A function to be called if the request fails

+The callback will be called with an object on which there are two properties:

+ - src: the correct src of the iframe
+ - iframe: an iframe which you can already insert to the dom